 - Punitive damages (if the other person responsible was exceedingly careless or malicious)

-If a construction accident is fatal, you may have a wrongful death claim.
-When this occurs, you can seek recovery for:
+Your family may have a wrongful death claim if a construction accident is fatal.
+When this occurs, they can seek recovery for:

 - Funeral and burial costs